 Our exhibits are an important part of the visitor experience at Sibley!
-Join Sibley’s Museum Scientist in designing, installing and de-installing exhibits as needed.
+Join Sibley’s Museum Scientist in designing, installing, and de-installing exhibits as needed.
 You can also help by cleaning exhibit cases and taxidermy displays.

 Wildlife Garden (Training Required)

-The Wildlife Viewing Garden at Sibley is great place to escape for a little inspiration and birdwatching.
+The Wildlife Viewing Garden at Sibley is a great place to escape for a little inspiration and birdwatching.
 This volunteer will support the garden by feeding birds, cleaning feeders, cleaning windows, and assisting in garden/yard work.
 (Volunteers with allergies to bees are discouraged from participating in this area.)

 Center Maintenance Support

 Interested in helping Sibley put its best foot forward?
-You can assist us in window cleaning, dusting, sweeping, picking-up litter, and other miscellaneous “housekeeping” work.
+You can assist us in window cleaning, dusting, sweeping, picking up litter, and other miscellaneous “housekeeping” work.

 Campus Maintenance Support

 Love working outside?
 Join our campus maintenance technician in maintaining a safe walking trail for our guests.
-These volunteers will assist with trail maintenance, cutback, trash pick-up and invasive species control.
+These volunteers will assist with trail maintenance, cutback, trash pick-up, and invasive species control.

-Are you organized and office task oriented?
+Are you organized and office task-oriented?
 Give us a hand on the admin side!
-This is where volunteers will assist in filing, membership fulfillment and mailings.
+This is where volunteers will assist in filing, membership fulfillment, and mailings.
 Volunteers are needed during regular business hours Mon. – Fri.